 As brand manager, one of your primary responsibilities is to help craft a unique brand identity.
 The brand identity is the core around which all the aspects of the brand revolve.
-From the positioning strategy to messaging and communication, everything is underpinned by how the brand sees itself and how it wants to be perceived by the outside world.
+From the value proposition to messaging and communication, everything is underpinned by how the brand sees itself and how it wants to be perceived by the outside world.

 The Kapferer’s brand identity prism is a helpful framework that outlines the various elements that go into building a brand identity.
-In this article we unpack all the aspects of the model with the help of a template you can use to create and outline your brand’s identity.
-Use it for free today!
+In this article we unpack all the aspects of the model with the help of a brand identity prism template you can use and edit for free today!

 Brand Identity Prism- Overview